 - AUDIT REPORT AND AUDITS.

 - Audit Report.
-SparkPost shall be regularly audited against the SSAE-16 SOC II Type 2 controls (or equivalent) by independent third party auditors.
+SparkPost is regularly audited against the SOC 2 Type II controls (or equivalent) by independent third party auditors.
 Upon request, SparkPost will supply a summary copy of its audit report(s) (“Audit Report”) to Customer, so that Customer can verify SparkPost’s compliance with the audit standards against which it has been assessed, and this DPA.
 Such Audit Reports, as well as any conclusions or findings specified therein, are SparkPost’s Confidential Information.

 - Audit.
 SparkPost will make available to Customer all information necessary to demonstrate compliance with the obligations of Data Processors laid down in Article 28 of GDPR (“Article 28 Requirements”).
 To this end, SparkPost will provide written responses to all reasonable requests for information made by Customer, including responses to information security and audit questionnaires that are necessary to confirm SparkPost’s compliance with Article 28 Requirements, provided that Customer will not exercise this right more than once per year.
 Such responses are SparkPost’s Confidential Information.
 If SparkPost is unable to provide all information necessary to demonstrate compliance with Article 28 Requirements through the written responses, then SparkPost will allow for and contribute to audits, including inspections, conducted by the Customer or another auditor representing the Customer.
 All information obtained from SparkPost during such audit or inspection is SparkPost’s Confidential Information.